opensafely/documentation/docs/ehrql-new-tutorial-2a.md

 OpenSAFELY backends provide several different collections of related data on patients.
 As you might expect if you have worked with databases before, each collection is made available via Data Builder's *tables*.

 For the purposes of this tutorial, each individual table is stored in a single CSV file, where the CSV filename indicates the table name.
-This is the simulate a real backend with multiple tables available.
+This is to simulate a real backend with multiple tables available.

 In the previous definitions, we accessed just a single table.
 This dataset definition accesses multiple tables and also demonstrates some of the querying that ehrQL permits.